ImroBr/phamwiki/draft_STPA.md

 ## Pros and cons
 Advantages of STPA over other hazard analysis: <sup>[[1]](#see-also), page 4</sup>
-* Very complex systems can be analyzed
+* Very complex systems can be analyzed.
-* STPA can be utilized early in concept Analysis
+* STPA can be utilized early in concept Analysis.
-* STPA includes software and human operators in analysis to ensure all potential causal factors in Losses
+* STPA includes software and human operators in analysis to ensure all potential causal factors in Losses.
 * STPA provides documentation of system functionality, which may be missing in other hazard analyses in the context of large and complex systems
-* Easy integration into the system engineering process and model-based system engineering
+* Easy integration into the system engineering process and model-based system engineering.
+* Rationale and intent of design safety requirements are made clear by applying the STPA methodology, which makes it easier understandable for laymen or designers after a long hiatus.

 Disadvantages of STPA:
-* Lesser known analysis technique; few online resources
+* Lesser known analysis technique; few online resources.